mmsharepoint/react-site-secure-function-call-smpl/README.md

 This extension illustrates the following concepts:

 - [Consume multi-tenant enterprise APIs secured with Azure AD in SharePoint Framework](https://learn.microsoft.com/en-us/sharepoint/dev/spfx/use-aadhttpclient-enterpriseapi-multitenant?WT.mc_id=M365-MVP-5004617)
-- topic 2
-- topic 3

-> Notice that better pictures and documentation will increase the sample usage and the value you are providing for others.
-Thanks for your submissions advance.

-> Share your web part with others through Microsoft 365 Patterns and Practices program to get visibility and exposure.
-More details on the community, open-source projects and other activities from http://aka.ms/m365pnp.

 ## References